EmpyEmpt/ttICVR/README.md

 ![image](predictions.jpg)

+## EDA

+Exploratory data analysis can be found [here](notebooks/EDA.ipynb) or simply at `notebooks/EDA.ipynb`

-## Explanation
+## Model training

 YOLOv4 was used as a model, fine-tuned for about an hour

-I don't have a GPU and so fine-tuning was done in Colab, the exact same *.ipynb* file used is located at */notebooks/training.ipynb* or you can look at it [here on Colab](https://colab.research.google.com/drive/1hW_fgQIEouo54TICSulDyHxa0kiAbXzX?usp=sharing)
+I don't have a GPU and so fine-tuning was done in Colab, the exact same *.ipynb* file used is located at `notebooks/training.ipynb`, [here](notebooks/training.ipynb) or you can look at it [here on Colab](https://colab.research.google.com/drive/1hW_fgQIEouo54TICSulDyHxa0kiAbXzX?usp=sharing)

 ## How to use?